anyahelene/razl/src/basic/zxPresenter/README.md

 * "Compile" the BASIC program to a `.p` file with the ZX81 language tools

-* Convert to WAV format, connect your headphone output to the ZX81's EAR, run `LOAD ""` and start the "tape" transfer from your computer
+* Convert to WAV format, connect your headphone output to the ZX81's EAR, run `LOAD ""` on the ZX81, and play the audio file.
+Enjoy the wonders of uploading on a ~300 bps line.

+* Repeat the last bit until it succeeds, possibly tuning the audio parameters a bit.

 ## Rascal commands